piedraj/instructions/TOP_XS.md

 # Credit

-All the components of this exercise have been developed by Alicia Calderon.
+All the components of this exercise have been developed by **Alicia Calderón**.